-Anyway, here in The Winter Palace I don't rely on the calendar or the weather to let me know that winter is here (also, here in New York, that would be particularly ineffective as it was 60 degrees last week...)
+Here in the Winter Palace I don't rely on the calendar or the weather to let me know that winter is here.
 My winter traditionally kicks off with:

 - A viewing of Bill Murray in Scrooged.
-(Because this is the one time of year when Bill Murray and I spend time together with a movie that is not What About Bob?)
+(Because this is the one time of year when it is acceptable to view a Bill Murray film on repeat that is not What About Bob?)

-- Setting up my sweet little lopsided Christmas tree as well as a portable menorah given to me from a big black bag by an enthusiastic Orthodox Jew in the middle of Leicester Square 5 years ago.
+- The setting up of my sweet lil' lopsided Christmas tree, as well as my portable menorah presented to me (from a big black bag) by an enthusiastic Orthodox Jew in the middle of Leicester Square 5 years ago.

-- An attempt or two at making the best of watching winter sports on television (because sometimes you have been taken hostage and/or are tied to a pole and forced to watch curling).
+- An attempt or two at making the best of watching winter sports on television (Because sometimes you have been taken hostage.
+Or are tied to a pole.
+And forced to watch curling).

-- Preparing the sofa: for me to be curled up before it all winter long beneath a snuggle-y duvet, curled around a book.
+- Preparing the sofa for me to be curled up within it all winter long.
+And beneath a snuggle-y duvet, I shall be curled around a book.